Demystifying 3D Printer Specifications

 The problem?
 That chart doesn’t actually say much of anything.

-If I was buying a professional 3D printer, it doesn’t help me understand what really matters: how the part will come out.
+If I were buying a professional 3D printer, this chart wouldn't help me understand what really matters: how the part will come out.
 That approach doesn’t help customers choose the right 3D printer for their needs and, in the long run, it doesn’t help the professional 3D printing industry grow.

 This post isn’t meant to be a super technical breakdown of every 3D printer specification out there.
-Instead, my goal is to shed light on what 3D printer specifications really mean and help businesses understand what they should actually be looking for.
+Instead, my goal is to shed light on what some commonly discussed 3D printer specifications really mean and help businesses understand what they should actually be looking for.

 Let’s start by diving into some of the individual specs listed in the chart above:

-This is the most talked about specification for stereolithography (SLA) 3D printers.
+XY resolution is the most talked about specification for stereolithography (SLA) resin 3D printers.
 In many circumstances, it also happens to be the most useless.

 Typically, XY resolution is used to describe the details or features of a part.
 In the chart above, the XY resolution listed for this digital light processing (DLP)-SLA printer (25-80 microns) is amazing, but what does that number actually describe?